Must See TV: Explosive success in the 1990s (1994–2000)

 For the 1994–95 season, three new shows premiered on Thursdays that fall.
-The first one, Friends, debuted to become a critical and ratings success, spending its entire 10-season run inside the top-ten most-watched programs in the United States, including a season at number one (season eight), and being nominated for 62 Primetime Emmy Awards, winning six of them.
-The second one, ER, debuted to become the second longest-running primetime medical drama in American television history behind ABC's Grey's Anatomy; the highest awarded medical drama, winning 128 industry awards from 442 nominations, including the Primetime Emmy Award for Outstanding Drama Series in 1996.
-The third and final one, Madman of the People only enjoyed moderate success and was canceled before the 1994–95 season ended, despite being the 12th most watched show in the US.
-Seinfeld and ER would end up battling the following four seasons for the honor of number-one show, before Seinfeld ended its run in 1998.
-These changes resulted in Frasier and Wings moving to a new night of "Must See TV" on Tuesdays.
+The first one, Friends, which revolved around six friends living in Manhattan, enjoyed huge success in both ratings and critical reception, spending its entire run inside the top-ten most-watched programs in the United States, including a season at number one (season eight), and being nominated for 62 Primetime Emmy Awards, winning six of them.
+The second one, ER, which followed the inner life of the emergency room of Cook County General Hospital, and the various critical professional, ethical, and personal issues faced by the department's crew, debuted to become the second longest-running primetime medical drama in American television history behind ABC's Grey's Anatomy; the highest awarded medical drama, winning 128 industry awards from 442 nominations, including the Primetime Emmy Award for Outstanding Drama Series in 1996.
+The third one, Madman of the People, starring Dabney Coleman as an outspoken newspaper columnist who had written a popular column on a magazine, only enjoyed moderate success and was canceled before the 1994–95 season ended, despite being the 12th most watched show in the US, mostly because it lost a considerable portion of its lead-in audience from Seinfeld, which became the most-watched show in the US that season.
+For the next four seasons, Seinfeld and ER would end up battling for the honor of the number-one show, before the former series ended its run in 1998.

 On November 3, 1994, NBC's Thursday night lineup featured the "Blackout Thursday" programming stunt, in which three of the four sitcoms on that night's "Must See TV" schedule incorporated a story line involving a power outage in New York City.
 The stunt started with Mad About You episode "Pandora's Box", in which Jamie Buchman (Helen Hunt) accidentally causes the blackout while trying to steal cable; it continued with the Friends episode "The One with the Blackout", featuring a sub-plot in which Chandler Bing (Matthew Perry) is trapped in an ATM vestibule with Victoria's Secret model Jill Goodacre and ended with the Madman of the People episode "Birthday in the Big House" (the Seinfeld episode that followed Friends and preceded Madman, "The Gymnast", did not have a blackout story line though was promoted as part of the event).
-After three seasons at third place, NBC rose to second place at the end of the 1994–95 season.
+All these changes resulted in Frasier and Wings moving to a new night of "Must See TV" on Tuesdays.
+After two seasons at third place, NBC rose to second place at the end of the 1994–95 season.